lasarobotics/FTCVision/README.md

 ## Hi there!
 This library is currently under insanely active development.
-We're in mid-Alpha phase right now.
+We're in late-Alpha phase right now.
 If you have any questions or would like to help, send a note to smo-key (contact info on profile).
 Thank you!

 ## Goals